-Offerors are required to submit a plan for the Single Institutional Review Board (sIRB) information in the technical proposal for each protocol involving more than one domestic site.
-At a minimum, the plan shall:
+Offerors are required to identify the name of the Single Institutional Review Board (sIRB) in an attachment to the technical proposal for each protocol involving more than one domestic site.
+At a minimum, the Offeror shall provide confirmation of the following:

 - 1. Participating sites will adhere to the sIRB Policy; - 2.
 Sites and the sIRB will adhere to the communication plan described in the authorization/reliance agreement; and - 3.
-If, in the case of restricted-award, a sIRB has not yet been identified, include a statement that the offeror will follow the sIRB Policy and communicate plans to select a registered IRB of record.
+If, in the case of restricted award an sIRB has not yet been identified, include a statement that the offeror will follow the sIRB Policy and communicate plans to select a registered IRB of record.
 This information must be provided to the Contracting Officer prior to initiating recruitment for a multi-site study.

-The Offeror may request direct cost funding for the additional costs associated with the establishment and review of the multi-site study by the sIRB, with appropriate justification; all such costs must be reasonable and consistent with cost principles, in accordance with the Federal Acquisition Regulation Part 31 as applicable to your contract.
+The Offeror may request direct cost funding for the additional costs associated with the establishment and review of the multi-site study by the sIRB, with appropriate justification; all such costs must be reasonable and consistent with cost principles, in accordance with the Federal Acquisition Regulation Part 31, as applicable to your contract.

-\\\\(USE BELOW IN SOLICITATIONS AND CONTRACTS WHERE MORE THAN ONE DOMESTIC SITE WILL CONDUCT THE SAME PROTOCOL INVOLVING NON-EXEMPT HUMAN SUBJECTS RESEARCH.)\\\\ p.
-EXCEPTIONS TO THE SINGLE INSTITUTIONAL REVIEW BOARD (SIRB) POLICY
+(USE BELOW IN SOLICITATIONS AND CONTRACTS WHERE MORE THAN ONE DOMESTIC SITE WILL CONDUCT THE SAME PROTOCOL INVOLVING NON-EXEMPT HUMAN SUBJECTS RESEARCH.)